7e5h/JonssonConnect/README.md

 ### iOS Simulator won't open

+You'll need to install [watchman](https://facebook.github.io/watchman/) on MacOS for the simulator to run.
+Homebrew is the easiest way to install.

 If you're on a Mac, there are a few errors that users sometimes see when attempting to `npm run ios`:

 * "non-zero exit code: 107"